barseghyanartur/django-fobi/examples/wagtaildemo/README.md

     git clone https://github.com/torchbox/wagtaildemo.git
     cd wagtaildemo
-    pip install -r requirements/dev.txt
+    pip install -r requirements.txt
     createdb -Upostgres wagtaildemo
-    ./manage.py syncdb
     ./manage.py migrate
+    ./manage.py load_initial_data
     ./manage.py createsuperuser
     ./manage.py runserver

 ### SQLite support

-SQLite is supported as an alternative to PostgreSQL - update the DATABASES setting in wagtaildemo/settings/base.py to use 'django.db.backends.sqlite3', as you would with a regular Django project.
+SQLite is supported as an alternative to PostgreSQL.
+Before running the `pip install -r requirements.txt` step above, delete the `psycopg2` line in requirements.txt; then, in wagtaildemo/settings/base.py, update the `DATABASES` setting to use `'django.db.backends.sqlite3'` and set `NAME` to be the full path of your database file, as you would with a regular Django project.